 I loved the thought of working with animals, especially otters, so I headed off to college.
 After receiving my Bachelor of Science in Zoology from Texas A&M University, I started work in veterinary clinics.

-My creative spark grew while helping animals at the clinics and volunteering at the zoological gardens, so I began filing ideas and stories in my head.
-My children’s births fueled that fire, and I started writing those stories for children, using nature as an outlet to teach them about various issues and entertain them at the same time.
+My creative spark grew while helping animals at clinics and volunteering at zoological gardens, so I began filing ideas and stories in my head.
+The births of my children fueled that fire, and I started writing those stories for children, using nature as an outlet to teach them about various issues and entertain them at the same time.

 Soon after publishing my picture books, I decided to write for older children with A Tale of Two Squirrels.
 It wasn’t long before more advanced plots popped into my head, and I am currently working on multiple young adult books, from fantasy fiction to paranormal to romance.